chtoucas/Narvalo.NET/docs/Tips.md

 If a compilation symbol is not set, all methods with a `Conditional` attribute for this symbol will be erased by the compiler.

-There is still a special case where a consumer of your library can still _see_ the erased code.
-Indeed, with the `CONTRACTS_FULL` symbol, if you build a contract reference assembly too, your consumers will be able to discover and use all the contracts if they wish to.
+There is still a special case where the removed code is not entirely hidden.
+Indeed, with the `CONTRACTS_FULL` symbol, if you build a contract reference assembly too, your consumers, if they wish to, will be able to discover and use all the contracts.

 ### Multiple Conditional attributes ###